 We are currently reviewing the feedback we received at this workshop before making a final decision on the ‘desirable criteria’.

-We will hold further workshops in Spring 2020 where our representatives will use the agreed criteria to score the list of emerging proposals, helping us to refine this further.
+Once this transformation work can be resumed, we will hold further workshops where our representatives will use the agreed criteria to score the list of emerging proposals, helping us to refine this further.

 This feedback will then be used by our technical experts to inform the short list of proposals that will be taken forward for more detailed analysis.
 Before any final recommendations are made, detailed financial, travel and population analysis will be carried out.